 · “Biblical Hebrew does not even have a word for ‘bachelor.’”
 (Ryken)

 ii.
-We should suppose that like most others Jeremiah looked for the blessings and benefits of marriage and parenthood.
-These there legitimate desires for him to have; yet in order to fulfill the call of God upon his life, he may need to deny such things to pursue the higher call.
+We should suppose that like most others, Jeremiah looked for the blessings and benefits of marriage and parenthood.
+These were legitimate desires for him to have; yet in order to fulfill the call of God upon his life, he may need to deny such things to pursue the higher call.
 Jesus would later explain that His followers must be willing to deny themselves, take up their cross and follow Him (Luke 9:23).
 According to the will of God for the individual believer, this may mean giving up otherwise legitimate pursuits.

 iii.
 Under the New Covenant and among Christians, marriage and childbearing are still honored and one might say expected.
 Nevertheless, the New Testament gives specific honor and status to the unmarried, telling them to regard their state as a calling from God, even as Jeremiah (1 Corinthians 7:7-9; 7:26-35).

 b.
 They shall die gruesome deaths: This was God’s reason for the unusual command to Jeremiah.
-The present time was so filled with distress and coming crisis that it was wise for Jeremiah to not marry or have children.
+The present time was so filled with distress and coming crisis that it was wise for Jeremiah not to marry or have children.

 i.
 This was much the same reasoning Paul used in advising contentment with the unmarried state in 1 Corinthians 7:26-35 – that they could find contentment in light of the present distress (1 Corinthians 7:26).